-Our work moves beyond such limited focci and includes a broad a range of techniques for augmenting objects upon contact.
+Our work moves beyond such limited foci and includes a broad a range of techniques for augmenting objects upon contact.

-cAR Interaction Techniques
+CAR INTERACTION TECHNIQUES

 We present cAR interaction techniques in three categories: contact-based, off-contact and content-aware.
 Contact-based and off-contact are what distinguish cAR from other forms of AR.
 Off-contact techniques such as flipping or double-sided interaction are unique but we have also included techniques that bear resemblance to those from other areas, such as tangible views [ref.] for completeness.
 Figure 2 illustrates the basic interaction techniques for cAR devices.